radiantlogic-v8/documentation-ia-selfmanaged/documentation/configuration/powershell-extraction.md

 Out of the box, the configuration section for Active Directory does not contain information about the credentials to use or the filtering to apply or the domains to extract.
 There is a list of options to add to the section in order to specify how the Active Directory extraction should be done.

-- `filter`
-An LDAP filter by default it is:
+- `filter`: An LDAP filter by default it is:
   - `((objectcategory=Person)(objectclass=group))`

-- `ouFilter`
-Filter on a specific organizationalUnit, should be a valid organizational Unit DN
+- `ouFilter`: Filter on a specific organizationalUnit, should be a valid organizational Unit DN for example: `OU=Internal Users,DC=intra,DC=test,DC=local`

-  - (example: `OU=Internal Users,DC=intra,DC=test,DC=local`)
-**Note**: This filter will apply on all domains if script launched on several servers (with `--server` option).
+> This filter will apply on all domains if script launched on several servers (with `--server` option).

-- `attributesfile`
-File that contains the attribute names to include in the extraction (by default, `attributes.cfg`).
-  - For example: `attributes.txt` where it contains an attribute in each line for example:
+- `attributesfile`: File that contains the attribute names to include in the extraction (by default, `attributes.cfg`).
+For example: `attributes.txt` where it contains an attribute in each line.
+By default, this option contains the following attribute names:
-    - dn
-    - objectclass
-    - accountexpires
-    - givenname

-  - By default, this option contains the following attribute names:
   - objectcategory
   - objectguid
   - objectsid
   - sidhistory
   - member
   - objectclass
   - accountexpires
   - badpwdcount
   - displayname
   - givenname
   - lastlogon
   - logoncount
   - lastlogontimestamp
   - mail
   - manager
   - pwdlastset
   - samaccountname
   - sn
   - whencreated
   - useraccountcontrol
   - createtimestamp
   - description
   - grouptype
   - managedby
   - modifytimestamp
   - legacyexchangedn
   - PrimaryGroupID

-- `servers`
-File that contains in each line a name of an AD server, if the file is not specified, the script will extract all the ActiveDirectory domains data in the current forest.
+- `servers`: File that contains in each line a name of an AD server, if the file is not specified, the script will extract all the ActiveDirectory domains data in the current forest.

-- `credential`
-File containing PSCredential used to extract objects in ActiveDirectory, see example to create and store PSCredential object to a file, if not set current session credential will be used.
+- `credential`: File containing PSCredential used to extract objects in ActiveDirectory, see example to create and store PSCredential object to a file, if not set current session credential will be used.

-- `logLevel`
-This parameters allow to specify a log level.
-The default value is `Error` .Possible values are:
+- `logLevel`: This parameters allow to specify a log level.
+The default value is `Error`.Possible values are:
   - Error
   - Warning
   - Info
   - Debug

-- `errAction`
-Specify the action to perform if an error occur.
+- `errAction`: Specify the action to perform if an error occur.
 The default value is `Stop`.
 The possible values are:
   - Continue
   - SilentlyContinue
   - Stop

-- `port`
-LDAP server port.
+- `port`: LDAP server port.
 The default value is 389.

-- `authType`
-Authentication method to use in LDAP connection, for more details refer to [https://msdn.microsoft.com/fr-fr/library/system.directoryservices.protocols.authtype(v=vs.110).aspx]
+- `authType`: Authentication method to use in LDAP connection, for more details refer to [https://msdn.microsoft.com/fr-fr/library/system.directoryservices.protocols.authtype(v=vs.110).aspx]

-- `useSSL`
-Boolean value to activate SecureSocketLayer on LDAP connection.
+- `useSSL`: Boolean value to activate SecureSocketLayer on LDAP connection.
 The default value is 'False'.

 Here is a sample of the configuration to extract two servers: